 Of course, this may not always be the case, so before emailing this person, try to find public information about them and look them up online.
 Use the “I read your article online” card, or “I am a follower of yours on Twitter and love the post about…” Anything that could appeal to his/her attention and break the ice of being a complete stranger in his/her inbox.

 If you want to save your time and money, PRNEWS.io is the best option to meet this challenge.
 Being the most reliable and user-friendly platform, PRNEWS.io offers to create, publish and distribute your press releases just in a few clicks.
 Additionally, you can choose quality news media websites for placing all necessary PR materials.
-Our service helps to select those particular websites which are constantly being observed by your potential customers, partners/affiliates, and investors.
+Our service helps to select those particular websites that are constantly being observed by your potential customers, partners/affiliates and investors.
 In this way, you can easily publish your press release and reach your target audience.

 As you can see, there are many ways of finding journalists’ emails.
-Which one is the most helpful and suitable for you depends on your budget, PR, and marketing requirements.
+Which one is the most helpful and suitable for you depends on your budget, PR and marketing requirements.

 Make Sure to Follow Up